lxlxok/CloudRelatedToolsAndLanguage/go-language.md

 var GlobleStatus = 0
 ```

-If the package is imported, only exported variable can be change by `packageName.varaibleName`
+If the package is imported, only exported variable can be change  `method.GlobleStatus`

 > The uniqueness of variable

+There is only one singleton of `method.GlobleStatus` variable, no matter how many time the package have been imported by different package.